 The Provider must record a Vacancy in the Department's IT Systems and record the Job Placement Start Date against that Vacancy.
 This is needed to commence the 4, 8, 12 and 18 Week Periods for an Employment Outcome.
-However, due to the operation of Advance Outcome Payments, the Provider does not lodge claims for Employment Outcome Payments or Harvest Work Outcome Payments within the Department's IT Systems.
+However, due to the operation of Advance Outcome Payments, the Provider does not lodge claims for Employment Outcome Payments within the Department's IT Systems.